gt-crnch-rg/read-the-docs/docs/general/using-slurm.rst

 What Slurm queues are available?
 --------------------------------

-You can check the current status of all queues by using ``sinfo --federation`` on any RG node.
-The Pathfinder runs as a `"federated" Slurm cluster <https://slurm.schedmd.com/federation.html>`__ since it has a different host environment than the other RG nodes.
+You can check the current status of all queues by using ``sinfo`` on any RG node.

 Slurm Partitions
 ----------------